Preserving Historic Masonry

 Abrasive and Mechanical Cleaning

 Generally, abrasive cleaning methods are not appropriate for use on any government pressure washing jobs, especially historic masonry buildings.
 Abrasive cleaning methods are just that—abrasive.
-Grit blasters, grinders, and sanding discs all operate by abrading the dirt or paint off the surface of the masonry, rather than reacting with the dirt and the masonry which is how water and chemical methods work.
+Grit blasters, grinders, and sanding discs all operate by abrading the dirt or paint off the surface of the masonry, rather than reacting with the dirt and the masonry, which is how water and chemical methods work.
 Since the abrasives do not differentiate between the dirt and the masonry, they can also remove the outer surface of the masonry at the same time, and result in permanently damaging the masonry.
-Brick, architectural terra cotta, soft stone, detailed carvings, and polished surfaces, are especially susceptible to physical and aesthetic damage by abrasive methods.
-Brick and architectural terra cotta are fired products which have a smooth, glazed surface which can be removed by abrasive blasting or grinding.
-Abrasively-cleaned masonry is damaged aesthetically as well as physically, and it has a rough surface that tends to hold dirt and the roughness will make future cleaning more difficult.
+Brick, architectural terra-cotta, soft stone, detailed carvings, and polished surfaces, are especially susceptible to physical and aesthetic damage by abrasive methods.
+Brick and architectural terra-cotta are fired products that have a smooth, glazed surface which can be removed by abrasive blasting or grinding.
+Abrasively-cleaned masonry is damaged aesthetically as well as physically, and it has a rough surface that tends to hold dirt, and the roughness will make future cleaning more difficult.
 Abrasive cleaning processes can also increase the likelihood of subsurface cracking of the masonry.
-Abrasion of carved details causes rounding of sharp corners and other loss of delicate features, while abrasion of polished surfaces removes the polished finish of the stone.
+The abrasion of carved details causes rounding of sharp corners and other loss of delicate features, while abrasion of polished surfaces removes the polished finish of the stone.
 Mortar joints, especially those with lime mortar, also can be eroded by abrasive or mechanical cleaning.
 In some cases, the damage may be visual, such as loss of joint detail or increased joint shadows.
 As mortar joints constitute a significant portion of the masonry surface (up to 20 percent in a brick wall), this can result in the loss of a considerable amount of the historic fabric.
 Erosion of the mortar joints may also permit increased water penetration, which will likely necessitate repointing.

 Sandblasting has permanently damaged this brick wall.
 Photo: NPS files